32+ Necessary Virgin Voyages Tips You Need to Know For A Successful Sailing

 Curious About RockStar But Think It’s Too Pricey?
 Try Bidding on an Upgrade

-Cruising as a Rockstar or Mega-rockstar has its perks, but let’s be honest, it can be pretty pricey.
-If you’re feeling lucky, you can try to score an upgrade by submitting a bid for one of these swanky suites.
-It’s called a Level Upgrade, and while it’s not guaranteed you’ll win if you do, you’ll get to enjoy all those Rockstar benefits without the full price tag.
-It’s a great way to possibly elevate your experience without breaking the bank.
+Cruising as a RockStar or Mega RockStar has its perks, but let’s be honest, it can be pretty pricey.
+If you’re feeling lucky, you can try to score an upgrade by submitting a bid through Virgin’s Level Upgrade program.
+Offers are accepted up until 48 hours before your sailing, and while there’s no guarantee you’ll win, it’s a chance to enjoy those RockStar benefits without paying full price.

 Book Your Restaurant Reservations 45 Days Before Embarkation Day